sfu-ireceptor/turnkey-service/README.md

 ```

 Assuming that you have done this, then you can run the following command
-(depending on how your Docker engine is configured, you may need to run
-it as 'sudo')

 ```
  $ cd ..  # make sure you are back in the root project directory